ePassport and eID for Finland : the art of secure documents

-The number of pick up points has also increased, and collection points can be found from every municipality across the country.
+The number of pick-up points has also increased, and collection points can be found from every municipality.
 For optimum convenience, citizens are free to choose their preferred pick-up location from over 700 collection points.

 Protecting citizens with advanced security

-Of course, when it comes to passport and identity credentials, convenience and creativity cannot be pursued at the expense of security.
+Of course, when it comes to passport and identity credentials, convenience and creativity cannot be pursued at security expense.